Ajayduddi/dotfiles/README.md

 **A:** Yes!
 The system auto-detects your OS and supports Fedora/RHEL, Ubuntu/Debian, and Arch Linux.

 ### **Q: What sensitive files are excluded from backups?**
-**A:** 159 security patterns exclude passwords, tokens, keys, browser data, SSH keys, and other sensitive information.
+**A:** Security patterns exclude passwords, tokens, keys, browser data, SSH keys, and other sensitive information.

 ### **Q: How do I update my dotfiles from a remote repository?**
 **A:** Run `git pull` in `~/.dotfiles`, then `./dotfiles-manager.sh setup` to apply updates.